muminoco/scroll-indicators/README.md

 # Scroll Indicators

-## TODO BEFORE PUBLISHING
-Reread this Readme, confirm how it is, and give much better suggested CSS.

 A lightweight JavaScript module for Webflow and other no-code platforms that automatically shows/hides overflow indicators based on scroll position.
 Perfect for horizontal scrolling galleries, carousels, and any scrollable content where users need visual feedback about available content.

 ## Features